How can I be involved?

-- get to know who is on your school’s board of trustees (they have regular meetings and must listen to what parents want)
+- Get to know who is on your school’s board of trustees.
+They have regular meetings and must listen to what parents and/or carers want.

-- If there isn't a parent, or home and school group at your school, you could talk with other parents and set one up yourself.
-The New Zealand Parent Teacher Association (NZPTA) aims to build closer relationships between parents, teachers, homes and schools so they can work together effectively to support students.
+- If there isn't a parent and/or carer, or home and school group at your school, you could talk with other parents and/or carers and set one up yourself.
+The New Zealand Parent Teacher Association (NZPTA) aims to build closer relationships between parents and/or carers, teachers, homes and schools so they can work together effectively to support students.
 The NZPTA has information about setting up a group.
-Get their booklet for parents.
+Contact NZPTA(external link).

 Think about standing for election on your school's board of trustees

 All state and state-integrated schools are governed by a board of trustees.
 Standing for election on your school's board of trustees is a great way to share to be involved in your child's education, share your skills with the school, have your say in the running of the school.

 You could consider attending a board meeting to see how they work, and if you are interested you could stand for election at the next trustees election.

 Last reviewed: Has this been useful?
 Tell us what you think.